Medical Billing Specialist III

 As an independent contractor, you will be responsible for conducting face-to-face SIS assessments of individuals with intellectual and developmental disabilities and/or Autism ages 14 and above.
 Although assessments are conducted at a variety of sites, there is no office you report to, affording you the opportunity to schedule, finalize and submit assessments from your home.
 Schedules are flexible and can, in most instances, be tailored to meet your availability.

-We are seeking candidates available to travel throughout the Delaware region.
+We are seeking candidates available to travel throughout the Indiana/Clarion area.

 Accountabilities